 Wipe off the outside of the cyclone with a damp microfiber cloth.

-Once everything is completely dry, (wait at least 24 -48 hours) reassemble the vacuum, making sure everything is seated correctly.
+Once everything is completely dry, (wait at least 24 -48 hours) reassemble the vacuum, ensuring everything is seated correctly.

-Washing the filters regularly and doing a once to twice a year deep clean will keep your machine running at top performance for years to come.
+Washing the filters regularly and doing a once to twice-a-year deep clean will keep your machine running at top performance for years.

 You may also like: